Collection No 1

 Chinese innovation is discovering its voice, but not without significant influence from both outside market force.s and listening to consumer demands.
 The smartest organizations already realize this, and are undergoing a kind of cultural change that internalizes these forces.

-Vivian is an Associate Strategy Director in frog's Shanghai studio.
+Vivian is an Associate Strategy Director in frog's Singapore studio.
 Working closely with frog's creative and technology teams, she tackles strategic issues related to the design process and frames opportunities into broader business context.

 Lilian is a program manager at frog's Shanghai studio.
 Passionate about emerging markets and social impact, Lilian has also worked at the United Nations and the Jet Li One Foundation in China.